tholonia/notclock/README.md

 ## Bugs

-- Tracking column in menu often reports the wrong numbers.
+- Tracking column in menu often might the wrong numbers.

-- In merge mode, strings overwrite themselves, so if the string changes, such as the query string, it’s unreadable.
+- In merge mode, strings on the menu screen overwrite themselves, so if the string changes, such as the query string, it’s unreadable.
 However, Copying the string copies the current and last version.

-- Fonts don’t change color if you change the BG to white, making them unreadable.